-- Our business and financial condition are heavily influenced by general economic and market conditions which are outside of our control. - The COVID-19 pandemic has had, and may in the future have, a material adverse effect on our business, revenues, financial condition and results of operations. - We operate in a highly competitive industry with significant pricing pressures and heightened customer expectations. - Failure to anticipate and adapt to changing fashion trends and consumer preferences could harm our reputation and financial performance. - Our operations and those of our suppliers, vendors and wholesale customers may be affected by changes in weather patterns, natural or man-made disasters, public health crises, war, terrorism or other catastrophes.
+- Our business and financial condition are heavily influenced by general economic and market conditions which are outside of our control. - We operate in a highly competitive industry with significant pricing pressures and heightened customer expectations. - Failure to anticipate and adapt to changing fashion trends and consumer preferences could harm our reputation and financial performance. - Our operations and those of our suppliers, vendors and wholesale customers may be affected by changes in weather patterns, natural or man-made disasters, public health crises, war, terrorism or other catastrophes.